knaychuk/expire-food-tracker-react/README.md

 # Expire

-## Introduction
+Using React & Firebase to create an app that allows you to keep track of the food in your fridge.
+The goal is the learn React and learn authorization/hosting.

-An app designed to help keep track of the food in your fridge.
-Made with React and hosted on Firebase.
+###### Project Date: Started August 2022

 ## Walkthrough